waadmawlood/laravel-dynamic-observer/README.md

 ## 🍔 Example Obsever

-- to create observer use this command
+- to create an observer use this command
 ```php
 php artisan make:observer YourModelObserver --model=YourModel
 ```